sagemath/sagewiki_to_gh-2022-10-10/days77.md

    * May have to come and go depending on timing of my wife's arrival in France; will try to arrange things so that there's minimal interference.
  * Florent Hivert, Laboratoire de Recherche en Informatique, Université Paris Sud
  * Julian Rüth
+ * ThierryMonteil, not sure about the exact dates.

 = Programme and topics =